All 4 Love

 "All 4 Love" is a song by American music group Color Me Badd.
-In the United Kingdom, it was released in July 1991 as the second single from their debut album, C.M.B.
-(1991), while in the United States, it was released as the album's third single in November of the same year.
-The recording contains elements from the 1966 song "Patch My Heart" by the Mad Lads.
+Outside North America, it was released as second single from their debut album, C.M.B.
+(1991), while in the United States and Canada, it served as the third single.
+The recording was produced by Howie Tee and contains elements from the 1966 song "Patch My Heart" by the Mad Lads.

-On the US Billboard Hot 100, the song reached number one on January 25, 1992, ending the seven-week reign of Michael Jackson's "Black or White"; it was the band's second and final number-one single in the US.
-The song also reached number one in New Zealand and became a top-10 hit in several other countries.
+On the US Billboard Hot 100, the song reached number one on January 25, 1992; it was the band's second and final number-one single in the US.
+The song also reached number two on the US Cash Box Top 100 and topped the New Zealand Singles Chart.
+It additionally became a top-10 hit in several other countries.